Jetpreeya/Jetpreeya/README.md

 - 👀 I’m interested in Web Developer.
 - 🌱 I’m currently learning HTML, CSS, JavaScript, Git, Node.js, React and Database.
 - 💞️ I’m looking to collaborate on Web Developer.
-- 📫 How to reach me Jetpreeya.Norkaew@gmail.com
+- 📫 How to reach me Jetpreeya.Norkaew@gmail.com and https://www.linkedin.com/in/jetpreeya-yawichai-42009b144/

 <!---
 Jetpreeya/Jetpreeya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.